choosehappy/QuickAnnotator/README.md

 Depending on your cuda version, we provide Dockerfiles for *cuda_10* and *cuda_11*.

+To start the server, run either:
+`docker build -t quick_annotator -f cuda_10/Dockerfile .`
+or
-To start the server, run `docker build -t quick_annotator -f cuda_10/Dockerfile .` or `docker build -t quick_annotator -f cuda_11/Dockerfile .` under *QuickAnnotator* folder.
+`docker build -t quick_annotator -f cuda_11/Dockerfile .`

+from the *QuickAnnotator* folder.

-When docker is built, open CMD/Terminal and run `docker run --gpus all -p 5555:5555 quick_annotator`
+When the docker image is done building, it can be run by typing:

+`docker run --gpus all -p 5555:5555 quick_annotator`

-*Note:* 5555:5555 in the above commend is of the form of {port_number}:{port_number}, where the {port_number} is set in the [config.ini](https://github.com/choosehappy/QuickAnnotator/blob/main/config/config.ini#L6).
-Port number 5555 is usually pre-occupied already by other users on a host.
-Probably user could have an unusual {port number}, e.g., *5017* before building the image.
+*Note:* This command will forward port 5555 from the computer to port 5555 of the container, where our flask server is running as specificied in the [config.ini](https://github.com/choosehappy/QuickAnnotator/blob/main/config/config.ini#L6).
+It is critical that these numbers match in 3 places (2 on the command line and one in the config.ini).
+If this port is occupied on your machine, for example by another user or process, you will need to change both the value in the config.ini, rebuild the docker container, and then use the same value in the docker run command.

 # Basic Usage
 ---